Humanitarian Relief Immigration Lawyers in Chicago

 Humanitarian Visas are granted to individuals who are in dangerous or urgent humanitarian reasons, seeking to either stay or enter the U.S. for relief and safety.
-Also known as humanitarian parole, humanitarian visas or parole aim at providing temporary shelter or aid to foreign nationals who are facing disasters, oppression, emergency medical issues or other urgent circumstances such as abuse or violence within their household.
+Also known as humanitarian relief, it’s purpose is to provide temporary shelter and protection to foreign nationals who are facing disasters, oppression, emergency medical issues or other urgent circumstances such as abuse or violence within their household.

 Who?
 Spouses (including husbands) and minor children of US citizens or permanent residents; Parents of US citizens.